Formal attire is an outfit that matches a certain dress code’s needs, appropriate for a particular formal occasion.

 If you pick a tuxedo, it’s almost mandatory to put your hands on a nice black bow tie.
 On the other hand, if you choose a suit, a necktie is the best choice.

 Just don’t get too adventurous with the tie.
 The dress code might be creative, but the tie still remains black.

 Whether you’ve picked a suit or a tuxedo, black patent leather is the standard material choice.
 With this in mind, black oxfords are the safest shoe choice.

 Black-tie Optional Attire

-The black-tie optional dress code is worn to weddings, formal events, and award ceremonies, etc. These events take place in the evenings and are similar to standard black-tie events.
+The black-tie optional dress code is worn to weddings, formal events, award ceremonies, etc. These events take place in the evenings and are similar to standard black-tie events.